 It is essential that in managing the use of telehandlers, adequate attention is paid to all aspects of the process – selection of the correct equipment for the application, planning its use by competent people, monitoring the activity and rectification of issues; if anyone aspect is ignored the probability of an incident will increase significantly, putting both the machine operator and people in the vicinity at risk.

-An effective and safe telehandler is one which is well matched to the type and size of load to be carried and lifted, together with the environment in which it is to be used.
-Attachments for use with telehandlers should be chosen with care to ensure that the combination of telehandler and attachment is both safe and productive.
+An effective and safe telehandler is one that is well matched to the type and size of load to be carried and lifted, together with the environment in which it is to be used.
+Attachments for use with telehandlers should be chosen with care to ensure that the combination of telehandlers and attachments is both safe and productive.

 The Provision and Use of Work Equipment Regulations require that employers ensure that work equipment provided for their employees is the most suitable for the purpose for which it is being used and reduces or eliminates risks to the user and other people.